uekerman/precice.github.io/pages/docs/configuration/configuration-communication.md

 This establishes an `m2n` (i.e. parallel, from the M processes of the one participant to the N processes of the other) communication channel based on TCP/IP `sockets` between `MySolver1` and `MySolver2`.

 For certain systems, you need to specify the network over which the TCP/IP sockets get connected: `network="..."`.
 It defaults to `"lo"`.
-For some clusters, you could use the infiniband, e.g. `"ib0"`. macOS is also a [special case](macOS).
+For some clusters, you could use the infiniband, e.g. `"ib0"`.
+For macOS, use `network="lo0"`.

 The alternative to TCP/IP sockets is MPI ports (an MPI 2.0 feature):